Christian Träsch: Club career

-Träsch had his professional debut on 3 February 2008 against Schalke 04.
-He scored his first goal for VfB Stuttgart on 5 October 2008 against Werder Bremen from a 25-meter volley.

-On 21 January 2009, he extended his contract at VfB Stuttgart until the summer of 2012.
+Träsch made his professional debut as a player of VfB Stuttgart on 3 February 2008 against Schalke 04.
+He scored his first goal for the team on 5 October 2008 against Werder Bremen from a 25-meter volley.
+On 21 January 2009, he extended his contract with Stuttgart until the summer of 2012.

 On 25 July 2011, Träsch moved to VfL Wolfsburg.

-On 25 October 2014, Träsch played 89 minutes in a reserve team match where he scored a 10th-minute goal.
+On 25 October 2014, he played 89 minutes in a reserve team match where he scored a 10th-minute goal.
 On 30 May 2015, he played as Wolfsburg won the German Cup for the first time defeating Borussia Dortmund 3–1 at the Olympic Stadium, Berlin.

-Träsch announced his retirement from playing in October 2020 aged 33.
-He appeared in over 240 matches in the top two divisions of the German football pyramid.
+Träsch announced his retirement from playing in October 2020, aged 33.
+He appeared in over 240 matches in the top two divisions of German football.

 International career

-Träsch was nominated on 19 May 2009 to the senior Germany squad for a tour of Asia.
+Träsch was nominated to the senior Germany squad on 19 May 2009 for a tour of Asia.
 He made his debut on this tour in a match against United Arab Emirates on 2 June.
 He was substituted on in the 79th minute for Andreas Hinkel.
-His tenth and last international match was a 3-3 between Ukraine and Germany on 11 November 2011 in Kyiv.
+His tenth and last international match was a 3–3 between Ukraine and Germany on 11 November 2011 in Kyiv.